tonsit/valheim-mods/Glutton/README.md

 There are many options available to customize how Glutton behaves.

 ## Features
-* Eat the same food when the remaining duration falls under a specified threshhold
+* Eat the same food when the remaining duration falls under a specified threshold
 * Eat until maximum food buffs are applied based on available inventory
 * Toggle auto eating on or off with customizable keyboard shortcut
 * Auto eat best or worst food as priority